What Is The Best Truck Camper?

 Pros:

-The dry bath is a new feature that’s going to keep your bathroom floor and toilet area dry.
-The quality is extremely nice from top to bottom – and that goes along with some amazing interior design to make you feel right at home.
+The dry bath is a new feature that will keep your bathroom floor and toilet area dry.
+The quality is extremely nice from top to bottom, and that, along with some amazing interior design, will make you feel right at home.

 Cons:

-The dry bath can be a pro, but it also has some shortcomings.
-It doesn’t really do its job when it comes to the sink, and the storage in the dry bath is a concern.
-They also didn’t take the opportunity to make the dry bath look better and it still has the feel of a wet bath.
+The dry bath can be a pro but has some shortcomings.
+It doesn’t do its job regarding the sink, and the storage in the dry bath is a concern.
+They also didn’t take the opportunity to make the dry bath look better and still have the feel of a wet bath.

 5. Arctic Fox 865

-We want to keep an open mind when looking at truck campers, and I think this entry is a decent one.
+We want to be open-minded when looking at truck campers, and I think this entry is decent.

-You have really nice LED lighting with the Fox 865 as well as cathedral-arch ceilings that give one of the most beautiful designs you’ll see in a truck camper.
+With the Fox 865, you have nice LED lighting and cathedral-arch ceilings, which make for one of the most beautiful designs you’ll see in a truck camper.

-Another unique feature about the Arctic Fox model is that is has a hallway.
-That’s pretty different when you think about campers and the limited space they have to deal with, but it actually utilizes space well and can break up the areas so that one person could be in the main living area and not wake someone sleeping in the bed.
+Another unique feature of the Arctic Fox model is that it has a hallway.
+That’s pretty different when you think about campers and the limited space they have to deal with, but it utilizes space well and can break up the areas so that one person could be in the main living area and not wake someone sleeping in the bed.

-This hallway really creates three “rooms” in the camper: the kitchen, bathroom, and bedroom.
+This hallway creates three “rooms” in the camper: the kitchen, bathroom, and bedroom.

-The bathroom has a really high quality feel to it, as it’s a fiberglass wet bath.
+The bathroom has a high-quality feel, as it’s a fiberglass wet bath.

-Everything in the Arctic Fox has been taken care of really well so you can tell they have high attention to quality.
+Everything in the Arctic Fox has been cared for well, so they pay high attention to quality.

-The arches and the windows – really the whole design in this model is exceptional and creates a great “interior design” kind of feel.
+The arches and the windows—really, the whole design in this model is exceptional and creates a great “interior design” feel.

-Some people may not like the design; it’s probably best to check it out for yourself, although personally, I am a really big fan of the separation seen in this unit.
+Some people may not like the design; it’s probably best to check it out for yourself, although I am a big fan of the separation in this unit.

 Pros:

-This camper has a great design and awesome window views to the outdoors.
-The bath is high-quality as well as the whole camper overall, honestly.
-There are tons of storage opportunities and lots of storage all around the camper.
+This camper has a great design and awesome window views of the outdoors.
+The bath is high-quality, as is the whole camper, honestly.
+There are tons of storage opportunities all around the camper.

 Cons:

-The sink may be taking up too much space in this model and the roof is very hard to maneuver on to.
-Not everyone will be a fan of the design so definitely test this out to see if it’s for you.
+This model may not have enough space for the sink, and the roof is very hard to maneuver.
+Not everyone will be a fan of the design, so test it to see if it’s for you.

 6. Phoenix Mini Max

-Phoenix Campers has quite the name with this one – the “mini max”, which at face value seems to be a little confusing; but I think actually hits the nail on the head with what they’re trying to do.
+Phoenix Campers has quite the name with this one—the “minimax,” which at face value seems a little confusing, but I think it hits the nail on the head with what it’s trying to do.

-The idea behind the name is that they took a miniature sized truck camper and then changed the designs to the maximum….
-A.k.a. the Mini Max.
+The idea behind the name is that they took a miniature-sized truck camper and changed the designs to the maximum—a.k.a. the Mini Max.

-It comes loaded with a ton of features to back up that name’s billing.
+It comes loaded with many features to back up that name’s billing.

-The size is going to be a surprise to some who aren’t used to something this small having so many features, but that’s obviously the idea.
+Some will be surprised by the size, as they aren’t used to something this small having so many features, but that’s the idea.

-This is a premium and custom-made truck camper; so be expected to pay a bit more than you normally would for construction that is good; but not great.
+This is a premium, custom-made truck camper, so you can expect to pay more than you normally would for good construction but not great.

-It’s a really interesting idea that if you’re in the market for a truck camper – I absolutely think you should explore if you’re thinking it may align with your individual needs.
+It’s a really interesting idea that if you’re in the market for a truck camper, you should explore it if you think it may align with your needs.

-The fact that it’s a custom camper means that you get your Mini Max fully designed to meet your individual payload requirements and bed size.
+It’s a custom camper, so your Mini Max will be fully designed to meet your payload requirements and bed size.

-You’ve also got a lot of storage that comes underneath the bed – trying to off-put some of the size difference.
+You’ve also got a lot of storage underneath the bed – trying to off-put some of the size difference.

-The design of the cabin is nothing to scoff at – just because I said it’s “good but not great” quality in certain areas, doesn’t really apply to the cabin and the designs themselves.
-Phoenix is clearly a high-quality business that wants to take care of its customer as thoroughly as possible and I applaud them for that commitment to service.
+The cabin’s design is nothing to scoff at—just because I said it’s “good but not great” quality in certain areas doesn’t apply to the cabin and the designs themselves.
+Phoenix is a high-quality business that wants to take care of its customers as thoroughly as possible, and I applaud them for that commitment to service.

-I’m happy Phoenix is out there doing their thing; because I believe the competition is great for the industry and they’ve brought some good ideas into this industry as well.
+I’m happy Phoenix is doing its thing because I believe the competition is great for the industry, and they’ve also brought some good ideas into this industry.

 Pros:

-The Mini Max can be custom ordered for your exact sizing and payload needs – wow!
-This model features great interior design and has really beautiful cabinetry.
-The refrigerator is a standard size fridge & you get a ton of storage with the under bed area.
+The Mini Max can be custom-ordered for your exact sizing and payload needs—wow!
+This model features great interior design and really beautiful cabinetry.
+The refrigerator is standard, and the under-bed area provides much storage.

 Cons:

-On the flip side; this is a bit high-priced for what you’re getting because it is a custom deal.
+On the flip side, this is a bit high-priced for what you’re getting because it is a custom deal.
 The door and entry can be a tight fit for some.
-Outside of that, the only other real negative would be some complaints about electric availability through the camper.
+Outside of that, the only real negative would be complaints about electric availability through the camper.

 North Star Campers took a very unique approach to this truck camper.

-If you’re looking for something that may be a bit different than some of the other offerings you’re seeing out there; the 12STC may be for you.
+If you’re looking for something that may be a bit different from some of the other offerings you’re seeing, the 12STC may be for you.

-This is a 12-foot truck camper that is a luxury model and does not have a slide-out.
+This 12-foot luxury truck camper model does not have a slide-out.

-It’s a dry bath model that has a ton of storage and other room but doesn’t have the added weight and height that those other models may feature.
+It’s a dry bath model with a ton of storage and other room but not the added weight and height that those other models may feature.

-As soon as you’re inside the 12STC, you’re going to see a lot of storage cabinetry in places that most other truck campers don’t use so well.
+As soon as you’re inside the 12STC, you’ll see a lot of storage cabinetry in places that most other truck campers don’t use so well.

-The dry bath also offers users the traditional flushing method for a toilet or they have a cassette toilet available as a system as well.
+The dry bath also offers users the traditional flushing method for a toilet, or a cassette toilet can be available as a system.

-There are some negatives to be found; such as some heating issues when it comes to the thermostat not picking up temperatures appropriately.
+There are some negatives, such as heating issues regarding the thermostat not picking up temperatures appropriately.

-The dinette area could use more expansion – at least as an option to some buyers.
+The dinette area could use more expansion – at least as an option for some buyers.

-At the end of the day, the North Star 12STC is a unique option that is going to be very high quality for most customers who see it.
-I’m a big fan of seeing this option simply existing on the marketplace and I hope they continue to challenge expectations in the industry.
+The North Star 12STC is a unique option that will be very high quality for most customers who see it.
+I’m a big fan of seeing this option simply existing in the marketplace, and I hope they continue to challenge expectations in the industry.

 Pros:

-The 12STC is a no slide-out which means less weight for your truck.
-The dry bath featured is amazing and has multiple toilet options for you to pick from.
-The kitchen area is seen as a big plus due to its size and quality – you’ve also got ample storage throughout the truck camper.
+The 12STC does not slide out, which means less weight for your truck.
+The dry bath featured is amazing and has multiple toilet options.
+The kitchen area is a big plus due to its size and quality—you’ve also got ample storage throughout the truck camper.

 Cons:

-The thermostat may give false readings at times which could lead to some discomfort.
-The dinette might not be big enough for your tastes and the camper has questions about outlet positions.
+The thermostat may sometimes give false readings, which could lead to discomfort.
+The dinette might not be big enough for your tastes, and the camper has questions about outlet positions.

 8. Bigfoot 25C10.4